knobs-dials/duppy/README.md

 CONSIDERING:
+* storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, meaning that a slowly changing fileset could eliminate most cases from just that file, before they hit the fs tree.
+  (storage should be on the order of ~35MB per 100k files, acceptable to most uses)

 * homedir config of permanent rules (for things like "always keep stuff from this dir")

 * progress bar, to give feedback when checking large files

-* storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, as we can probably eliminate most sets from read just that file, before they hit the fs tree.
-  (storage should be on the order of ~35MB per 100k files, acceptable to most uses)

 * allow hardlinking duplicate files (that are on the same hardlink-supporting filesystem)